 Associate Members, who have relevant training, experience or qualifications, subject to the approval of the Committee, will be very welcome to join.
 They will not be eligible for election and will not hold voting rights.
-They will require a supporting reference from a veterinary surgeon.
-To become an associate member follow the procedure for Members, having been sponsored by a veterinary member.
+They may require a supporting reference from a veterinary surgeon.
+To become an associate member follow the procedure for Members.

 Elections of committee members (see constitution for more details)

 The Executive Committee of the BDVA shall consist of the five officers of the BDVA and up to five elected members.
 The election of Officer and Members of the Executive Committee shall take place at the AGM each year.
 Nominations for such elections to be submitted to the Secretary one week before the AGM.
 Election will be by ballot, where there is more than one candidate.
 Nominations may be made during the AGM.
 Office Bearers and members of the Executive will take office immediately after the election.
 Election will require a simple majority of the membership present at the AGM.

 Older Veterinary Deer Society conference presentations (2005 to 2010)